Selling Gifted Property vs. Selling Inherited Property

 Capital gains are important considerations when selling a gifted or inherited home as an expat

-Expat tax implications of selling a gifted house
+Federal expat tax implications of selling a gifted house

-Selling below fair market value
+Selling the gifted property below fair market value

 The US government considers the sale of a gifted property below its FMV to be a gift rather than a sale and may tax it as such.